ibm-cloud-docs/cloud-databases/reference-key-protect.md

 Be careful when removing keys and authorizations.
 If you have multiple deployments that use the same keys, it is possible to inadvertently destroy backups to **all** of those deployments by revoking the delegation authorization.
 If possible, do not use the same key for multiple deployment's backups.

 If you want to shred the backups, you can delete the key.
 Cloud Object Storage ensures that the storage is unreadable and unwriteable.
-However, any other deployments that use that same key for backups will encounter subsequent backup failures.
+However, any other deployments that use that same key for backups encounter subsequent backup failures.

 If you do require that the same key to be used for multiple deployment's backups, removing keys and authorizations can have the following side effects.
 - If you delete just the Cloud Object Storage authorization (as seen in Table 2), then not only is the deployment that is shown as the creator affected, but any deployments that also use the same key are also affected.
 Those deployments can encounter temporary backup failures until the policy is automatically re-created.
 There should be no lasting effects, except for missing backups.